-18. Whenever a bill is substantively amended there shall be no action on passage of the bill until it has been re-examined by the legislative commissioners for the purposes set forth in Rule 13 and it has been reprinted as amended.
-The house in which the bill is pending shall not take final action thereon until the reprinted bill has been distributed to the members.
-This rule shall not apply to amendments offered solely for the purposes of correcting clerical defects or imperfections, such as but not limited to, grammatical or spelling errors or mistakes as to form or dates, or to make other changes which do not alter the substance of a bill.
-Reprinting of amended bills shall not be required for bills passed after June 4, 2005, for the 2005 session and April 29, 2006 for the 2006 session.
+18. Whenever a bill or resolution is substantively amended there shall be no action on passage of the bill or resolution until it has been re-examined by the legislative commissioners for the purposes set forth in Rule 13 and it has been reprinted as amended.
+The chamber in which the bill or resolution is pending shall not take final action thereon until the reprinted bill or resolution has been distributed to the members.
+This rule shall not apply to amendments offered solely for the purposes of correcting clerical defects or imperfections, such as but not limited to, grammatical or spelling errors or mistakes as to form or dates, or to make other changes which do not alter the substance of a bill or resolution.
+Reprinting of amended bills or resolutions shall not be required for bills or resolutions passed after June 2, 2007, for the 2007 session and May 3 for the 2008 session.